YWCA Lancaster’s 20th Annual Race Against Racism

 - $12 – Child Registration (14 years or younger).
 Scholarships are available for children.
 To learn more, call 717.393.1735 and ask for the Race Against Racism Coordinator.

-Registration includes a t-shirt and a reusable Race Against Racism water bottle.
-T-shirts are printed by our amazing partner, Brenneman Printing.
+Registration includes a t-shirt and a reusable Race Against Racism water bottle, while supplies last.
+T-shirts are printed by our amazing partner Brenneman Printing.

 Participating as a team is a great way to promote health and fitness… and introduce a little bit of competition among your employees, friends, and family.
 Awards are given to the largest teams in these categories: Place of Worship, Large Business, Small Business, School Team, and Largest Overall Team.

 Packet pickup takes place at YWCA Lancaster during the following dates and times.
 We cannot make exceptions because of the volume of participating teams and individuals racers.

 Team Packet Pickup (Team captains only)